Displacement energy of Lagrangian 3-spheres: A second deformed Floer complex

 And when $\chi(\tau)=\chi_{N}$ we have that

 \begin{lemma} Let $u$ be a finite energy solution of the perturbed Cauchy-Riemann equation with domain $Strip_{\epsilon}$.
 Then we have that

 when $\chi(\tau)=\chi_{N}(\tau)$. \end{lemma}

 The above three lemmas provide necessary energy estimates for us to establish the chain maps and chain homotopies when we change the Hamiltonian functions $H_{t}$.
-More precisely, they give the estimates of maximal energy loss for chain maps.
+More precisely, they give the estimates of maximal action loss for chain maps.
 Now we explain how to use them in our situations.

-In the formula (5.12) there are four terms.
-The first two terms correspond to the actions of the input and output generators of the strip.
-The last two terms correspond to the ``energy loss''.
-Note that $\chi_{+}(\tau)\geq 0$ and $\chi_{+}(-\infty)=0, \chi_{+}(+\infty)=1$ we have that the maximal energy loss is
+Let $[p,w']$ and $[l,w]$ be the input and output of the strip respectively, with $[w-w']=[u]$.
+Then the first two terms in (\ref{est}) correspond to the difference between the actions of the input and output.
+And the last two terms correspond to the ``action loss''.
+Note that $\chi_{+}(\tau)\geq 0$ and $\chi_{+}(-\infty)=0, \chi_{+}(+\infty)=1$ we have that the maximal action loss is

-for any solution $u$ in Lemma 5.8.
-Similarly the maximal energy loss is
+for any solution $u$ in Lemma \ref{est1}.
+Similarly the maximal action loss is

-for any solution $u$ in Lemma 5.9.
-We remark that both Lemma 5.8 and Lemma 5.9 estimate the energy of the solution over the domain $Strip_{\epsilon}$ where the interior hole is centered at $(0, \frac{1}{2})$.
-If we move the center of the hole to $(\tau, r)$ then similar estimate can only be weaker.
-For example, when the hole is contained outside the support of $\chi(\tau)$ then the fourth term in (5.12) will be zero.
-When the hole is not contained in the region where $\chi(\tau)=1$, the fourth term will only be smaller than the case we did in (5.12) because $\chi(\tau)\leq 1$ and $\chi'(\tau) \geq 0$.
-In conclusion, the above estimates of maximal energy loss work for all the case when we move the center of the interior hole.
+for any solution $u$ in Lemma \ref{est2}.
+We remark that both Lemma \ref{est1} and Lemma \ref{est2} estimate the energy of the solution over the domain $Strip_{\epsilon}$ where the interior hole is centered at $(0, \frac{1}{2})$.
+If we move the center of the hole to $(r', r'')$ then similar estimate can only be weaker.
+For example, when the hole is contained outside the support of $\chi(\tau)$ then the fourth term in (\ref{est}) will be zero.
+When the hole is not contained in the region where $\chi(\tau)=1$, the fourth term will only be smaller than the case we did in (\ref{est}) because $\chi(\tau)\leq 1$ and $\chi'(\tau) \geq 0$.
+In conclusion, the above estimates of maximal action loss work for all the case when we move the center of the interior hole.